Jacqui Lambie: Islam

 In September 2014, Lambie announced plans to introduce a private member's bill aimed at banning the burqa in Australia.
 Constitutional expert Professor George Williams described the law as "unworkable, it would frankly be a bit silly".
 She also attacked supporters of Islamic sharia law, describing them as "maniacs and depraved humans" who will not stop committing "cold-blooded butchery and rapes until every woman in Australia wears a burka".
 When asked to explain her understanding of sharia law in an interview, she was unable to and instead said "it obviously involves terrorism".
 According to ABC political reporter Andrew Greene, some commentators described the interview as a "train wreck".
 In February 2017, she introduced a private member's bill which would amend the Criminal Code Act 1995 to make it illegal to wear full face coverings in public places when a terrorism threat declaration is in force, unless it was necessary for certain purposes.

 In January 2017, she said that Australia should follow Donald Trump's lead in his order to restrict entry of citizens of certain Muslim-majority countries to the US.
 She called for deporting from Australia all Muslims who supported Sharia law, as well as deporting everyone on the ASIO terror watch list, or at least charging them with treason or sedition.

 In an interview with ABC News in 2018, Lambie distanced herself from her previous views on Sharia law, stating that she "didn't want to be divisive" and that she was influenced by "a previous advisor that was really driving that in".
 Following her involvement in the TV show Go Back to Where You Came From in 2018 where she was placed in a Syrian warzone, Lambie shifted towards a pro-refugee stance, stating that "the discussion [about accepting more refugees] needs to be on the political table".

+On 22 August 2024, Lambie was accused by fellow Senator Mehreen Faruqi of anti Muslim sentiment during a parliamentary debate over Australia's granting of visas for Palestinians.
+"I had to sit here and listen to Senator (Jacqui) Lambie attack and vilify Muslims and she couldn't even pronounce my name", she claimed on SBS News.

 The Greens

 In October 2013 she criticised the Australian Greens, accusing them of having "destroyed all hope in Tasmania" and saying that the party should be subject to a Senate inquiry over the state's high unemployment rate.
-In July 2015 she likened The Greens to Islamic State in that "both those groups would like us to go back and live in the dark ages ...
+In July 2015, she likened The Greens to Islamic State in that "both those groups would like us to go back and live in the dark ages ...
 They'd like us to go live back in caves with candles and eat tofu."

 In 2020, Lambie worked alongside the Greens in criticising a bill that would 'weaken' political donation laws.